 Unlike the APM scoring standard in 2017 under which the performance category weights and requirements were different for Medicare Shared Saving Program (MSSP) tracks and Next-Gen ACOs, but different for all other APMs, all the MIPS-APMs in 2018 will have the same performance category weight distribution.

-The MIPS Score, also known as Composite Performance Score (CPS) will be calculated from data reported by practices under the four performance categories to CMS.
+The MIPS Score, also known as Composite Performance Score (CPS) will be calculated from data reported by practices to CMS under the four performance categories.
 The category weights for 2018 performance year are:

 Quality - 50%

 The sum of weights for all the categories adds up to 100.
 MIPS score is calculated based on the points earned in each performance category AND the weight for that category.

 Scoring and Payment Adjustment.
 The eligible clinicians will be scored at the APM entity level, and each MIPS eligible clinician will receive the APM entity’s final score.
 The payment adjustment will be applied at the TIN/NPI level for each eligible clinician in the APM entity.

 STEP 1: MIPS APM Participation

 The APM you are participating in is a MIPS APM if it meets the following criteria:

 The APM entities participate in the APM under an agreement with CMS